madtomic/Maintenance-Manager--CB-Plugin/README.md

 maintenance.ram: Allows to perform /ram command.

 Of course, OP players have these permissions.
-Caution: *maintenance.** doesn't work!

 ##Configuration: